Curriculum, learning and society: investigating practice

 The module is taught in English, and your spoken and written English must be of an adequate standard for postgraduate study.
 If English is not your first language, we recommend that you seek assessment under the International English Language Testing System (IELTS).
 Please see their website for details.

 You are expected to have experience in education or an allied field as a practitioner.You need not be a currently practising teacher, but you must want to develop your practice and have access to a curriculum and learners (not necessarily in an educational institution) so that you can analyse, implement and evaluate your own practice on a small scale.
-If you have any doubt about the suitability of the module, please contact our Student Registration & Enquiry Service.
+If you have any doubt about the suitability of the module, please speak to an adviser.

 E846 is an optional module in our: